dobrozhan/DevOps-practice/README.md

-### Hi👋.
-Welcome to my notes for Telco DevOps Basecamp Spring GlobalLogic!
+### Welcome to my notes for Telco DevOps Basecamp Spring GlobalLogic 2021

  -  ...